gmnr/gmnr.github.io/content/reading/grandi-delitti-tiberio.md

 layout: book-review
 ---

-Yet another book from the series of famous murders.<br>
+Yet another book from the series of famous murders.
 This time I read about the death of the second Emperor of the Romans: _Tiberius Caesar Augustus_.